-Our flight to Tanzania (via Doha & Kilimanjaro) is scheduled to depart from John F. Kennedy International Airport (JFK) in New York on July 18 at 1:00 AM local time.
+Our flight to Vietnam is scheduled to depart from John F. Kennedy International Airport (JFK) in New York on July 2 at 12:50 AM local time.
 You must work with Atlas Travel to book your domestic flight within the designated arrival time in order to ensure enough time to check in and move through security with the group.

-After you have collected your luggage, make your way to Terminal 8, International Departures and the Qatar Airways check-in counter.
+After you have collected your luggage, you will need to make your way to Terminal 1, International Departures and the Korean Airline check-in area.
 Here you will check-in with a FutureDocs Abroad team member.

 Special notes to remember for flying to JFK:

 - The night before you travel, check online flight departures for any delays on your domestic travel from your hometown.